Closing Dinner Deal Toys: 5 Ways to Avoid Disaster

 More often, the real issue is getting the tombstones from the event intact.

 There are a few immutable laws of human nature.
-One appears to be that, handed a gift box–even with all due warnings about how fragile the contents are and how the recipient really should hold off on opening it—most people are going to open the box then and there.
-Even if it’s only to confirm that there’s something inside.
+One appears to be that most people handed a gift box, despite all due warnings about how fragile the contents are and how they should hold off on opening it, are going to open that box then and there even if it’s only to confirm that there’s actually something inside.

-You can obviously see the problem: an already fragile piece gets hastily re-packed, and dragged into a taxi or rammed into luggage.
+You can obviously see the problem.
+On leaving the event, a recipient hastily re-packs an already fragile deal toy or award.
+And then drags it into a taxi or rams into luggage.

 Ask yourself whether you really want to be running a repair shop days, weeks, and even months after the closing dinner.